Nong Khai Safety Guide

 General Safety

-• Register with your embassy if staying more than a few weeks
+• Register with your embassy if staying longer than 2 weeks

 Transportation